danijar/modurale/INSTALL.md

 5. Click <kbd>Generate</kbd> and leave CMake open for later.

 Now we have set up the bulid environment.
-To start compilation, execute this command with the binary directory you selected above.
+To start compilation, execute this command.
 Be patient while the dependencies are being compiled.
 This can take a while.

-    cmake --build <binary-directory>
+    cmake --build <repository>/external/

 This gives us the release binaries.
 To get debug binaries, set `CMAKE_BUILD_TYPE` to `Debug` in CMake and configure and generate again.
 Then